nf-core/configs/docs/vsc_calcua.md

 ## Schedule Nextflow pipeline using Slurm

-The Slurm profiles allow Nextflow to use the Slurm job scheduler to queue each pipeline task as a separate job.
+The `*_slurm` (and `slurm`) profiles allow Nextflow to use the Slurm job scheduler to queue each pipeline task as a separate job.
 The main job that you manually submit using `sbatch` will run the head Nextflow process (`nextflow run ...`), which acts as a governor and monitoring job, and spawn new Slurm jobs for the different tasks in the pipeline.
 Each task will request the appropriate amount of resources defined by the pipeline (up to a threshold set in the given partition's profile) and will be run as an individual Slurm job.
 This means that each task will be placed in the scheduling queue individually and [all the standard priority rules](https://docs.vscentrum.be/jobs/why_doesn_t_my_job_start.html#why-doesn-t-my-job-start) will apply to each of them.

 The `nextflow run ...` command that launches the head process, can be invoked either via `sbatch` or from an an interactive `srun` session launched via `screen` or `tmux` (to avoid the process from stopping when you disconnect your SSH session), but it **does NOT need to request the total amount of resources that would be required for the full pipeline!**